Sureman-ckm/olist-ecommerce-business-intelligence/README.md

-# Brazil E-commerce Business Intelligence Dashboard
+# Brazil E-commerce Performance Dashboard

 An end-to-end Business Intelligence project built with **PostgreSQL**, **SQL**, and **Tableau** using the **Olist Brazilian E-commerce Dataset**.